 Airline obligations for weather-related cancellations

-Even though airlines may not have to give you cash compensation during weather-related cancellations, they are still generally required to offer:
+Even though airlines may not have to give you cash compensation during weather-related cancellations, they are still required to offer:

 - Rebooking on the next available flight, at no extra cost